How to Read the Bible — Scripture Reading for Truth, Clarity, and Spiritual Insight

 Saved From Sin Through Christ

-When Paul confronts Peter and other Christian Jews of the “circumcision group” regarding the segregation of uncircumcised Christian Gentiles he writes, “You who (call yourselves saved in Christ) are trying to be found not guilty of sin by keeping the law.
-In doing so you have separated (segregated) yourself from Christ and fallen away from grace.”
+When Paul confronts Peter and other Christian Jews of the “circumcision group” regarding the segregation of uncircumcised Christian Gentiles, he writes, “You who (call yourselves saved in Christ) are trying to be found not guilty of sin by keeping the law.
+In doing so, you have separated (segregated) yourself from Christ and fallen away from grace.”
 5:4

-By claiming that being saved from sin requires Christ PLUS–in this case keeping the law–Paul makes clear that if such faulty arithmetic is true then “Christ died for nothing.”
+By claiming that being saved from sin requires Christ PLUS–in this case, keeping the law–Paul makes clear that if such faulty arithmetic is true, then “Christ died for nothing.”
 2:21

 So what are we to do with God’s law?
 Ignore it?
 Jesus answers the question in this way.
 “Until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.”
-Clearly the earth remains, thus the law remains.
+Clearly, the earth remains; thus, the law remains.
 But not to save us from sin, for Paul has already explained that no person can keep all the law.
 So the law remains, as does the Spirit of the law.
-Only now, in Christ and through his Spirit, we are able to keep the law.
+Only now, in Christ and through his Spirit, are we able to keep the law.
 Not to be saved, but to produce fruit that comes from being saved.
 Fruit like: love, joy, peace, patience, kindness, generosity, and loyalty to God.

-If you accept Christ will you still sin?
+If you accept Christ, will you still sin?
 Yes.
 Should you feel guilty about this?
-No. Guilt comes from the law and we are free from the law.
+No. Guilt comes from the law, and we are free from the law.
 Regret is fine.
 Wishing you could do better is okay.
 But never let guilt make you think you are “less-than” in God’s eyes.
-Never assume that when you sin God loves you less.
+Never assume that when you sin, God loves you less.
 He loves you the same when you sin and when you don’t, because when he sees you, he sees Christ in you, not your sins.

 Think of it this way.
-Once you accept Christ you are on God’s team.
+Once you accept Christ, you are on God’s team.
 Nothing you do can get you kicked off his team.
 If you have a batting average of zero, can’t catch, or throw the ball into the street, God will not boot you from his team.
-Your jersey and ball cap say Jesus and that lets God know with certainty that you are on his team.
+Your jersey and ball cap say Jesus, and that lets God know with certainty that you are on his team.

 And because God is a loving and patient general manager and owner, and because his Holy Spirit is your batting coach, bench coach, and pitching coach, you will, over time, get better.
 If you need an example, Christ is there to demonstrate how to play the game to perfection.